 - The Company is exposed to daily calls on its available cash resources, principally from claims arising from its insurance activities.
-The Company's policy is to manage its liquidity position, allowing for encumbered assets and restricted fungibility of assets, so that it can reasonably meet a significant individual or market loss event. - Liquidity analyses are prepared quarterly with a full analysis performed annually to consider the availability and fungibility of Group funds to support legal entity capital needs in the event of a major market or economic shock.
+The Company's policy is to manage its liquidity position, allowing for encumbered assets and restricted fungibility of assets, so that it can reasonably meet a significant individual or market loss event to guard against liquidity shortfall as a liquidity buffer. - Liquidity analyses are prepared quarterly with a full analysis performed annually to consider the availability and fungibility of Group funds to support legal entity capital needs in the event of a major market or economic shock, being considerate of the effect on the liquidity situation of expected new business.
 Any event which might change the outcome of these analyses (such as a large catastrophic loss or significant asset encumbrance) would cause the analysis to be re-run. - The Company maintains sufficient liquid assets, or assets that can be quickly converted into liquid assets, without any significant capital loss, to meet estimated cash flow requirements.
 These liquid funds are regularly monitored and the majority of the Company's investments are in highly liquid assets which could be converted into cash in a short time frame and at minimal expense.
 Cash is generally bank deposits and money market funds. - Contingent liquidity funding is provided by the Net Worth Agreement with ESIL to ensure that the Company has at all times sufficient cash funds or liquid assets to satisfy valid claims under the policies issued by the Company and valid claims of financial creditors as they fall due for payment.